davidemily/PythonInfo/Details-of-Python.md

   ...
 ```
 In this example, Person is inheriting from Object and Waiter is inheriting from Person.
 A waiter can use the Person's foo method by using "super().foo()" or by calling it as "Person.greet(self)" from Waiter.

+# Reflection
+Reflection refers to the ability of the language to tell attributes about objects that might be passed as parameters to a function.
+Python is dynamically typed so this ability is important.
+Using "type(obj)" will return the type of the object in question.
+Python also has other commands available to assist in reflection.
+Python uses the "Isinstance()" command to test if an object is an instance of a type or class.
+The "getattr()" command can return a value of an attribute of an object.